Belloche/DraftShare/WeeklyReflection.md

 * Signup created but erroring

 I missed an entry last week but still got plenty done.
 I added bootstrap for responsive styling, createDraft is working nicely, and I added user registry, though you can't get access to the pages yet since the roles need to be added as well.

+### Week 14
+5-2-21

+Tasks Completed:
+* Updated CSS so the colors don't hurt your eyes
+* Found an API from Hipo for a list of colleges to add to the college dropdown on createDraft
+* Signup works now
+* UserPage works properly
+* Working on a logout button

+I'm starting implementation on Lombok finally, it should shrink file size a considerable amount since some of my Entities are thousands of lines long.
+I also need to add upvote and downvote, which shouldn't take long, a password change, and a search, which should also be easy enough to implement.
+Anxiety ensues with the final week of work that I have.